under-Peter/TestProgressMeter/README.md

 # Contribute

 This is a tiny package I wrote for something I deemed useful.
-It's also my first code that manipulates files like that and if someone knows a better/safer/less intrusive way to achieve the same, let me know
+It's also my first code that manipulates files like that and if someone knows a better/safer/less intrusive way to achieve the same, let me know.
 Contributions are welcome to improve it, make it more powerful or improve the `pmobj` situation mentioned above.